 If you had to cook over an open fire, would you know how?
-Such basic knowledge as how to cook over an open flame is something we all should know.
+Such basic knowledge as to how to cook over an open flame is something we all should know.
 Knowing how to cook over a campfire can help you feed your family under adverse circumstances, plus it’s a great family activity just for fun.

 There are all kinds of propane stoves and grills.
 They are great to have on hand, but you might not want to haul one while camping, or you might run out of propane in the middle of a snowstorm.
 Most of us have access to some type of wood that we could burn and an open fire can provide a source of heat for cooking, and add a little smoky flavor too.
 Ok, I confess.
 I’m not a huge fan of the smoky flavor, but smoke is better than starving.

 How To Best Build A Campfire by EarthEasy